Medical Club of Philadelphia

 During the December meeting, in Wagner's Hall on North Broad Street, there were nearly forty persons present when they adopted their constitution.
 The word 'regular' was deleted from the definition of physicians eligible for membership.

 As the discussion proceeded, they bogged down in trying to decide how much dues and initiation fees to charge.
 Some wanted the entrance fee to be as little as two dollars.
-Dr. Fox maintained, "The ten dollar fee is too high, and liable to keep out the younger men."
+Dr. Fox maintained, "The ten dollar fee is too high and liable to keep out the younger men."
 Professor Hobart A. Hare was of the mind, "Any man would not be willing to pay for that which he would not be able to enjoy and that members should be assessed only for those receptions during which they were present."
 There was a proposal to set aside half of the entrance fees as a 'Sinking Fund.'
 Dr. Barton urged striking out all reference to entrance fees.
-Without resolution, they went on to
+Without a resolution, they went on to

 discuss the amount to charge for dues.
 Dr. G. Betton Massey favored six dollars.
-After extensive argument over these details, and lacking a majority to reach a decision, Dr. Montgomery introduced a motion, "That we now proceed to the organization of a club which shall have a permanent habitation."
-After extended discussion this motion was defeated.
+After an extensive argument over these details, and lacking a majority to reach a decision, Dr. Montgomery introduced a motion, "That we now proceed to the organization of a club which shall have a permanent habitation."
+After extended discussion, this motion was defeated.
 Finally, a motion was approved to reconsider the whole substance of the constitution.
 Dr. Charles K. Mills moved that it be read again, section by section, to which they agreed.
-When they reached Article IV, they went thorough the whole discussion of entrance fees and dues all over again.
+When they reached Article IV, they went through the whole discussion of entrance fees and dues all over again.

 Eventually an agreement was reached to approve ten dollars for dues, and a like amount for the initiation fee.
 Half of the entrance fees were to be set aside for the purchase, and furnishing, of a clubhouse.
 It was resolved to hold an Annual Meeting and three Receptions a year.